Stephen Graham: Personal life

-Graham began dating actress and producer Hannah Walters after they met while training as actors at Rose Bruford College, and they later married.
-As of February 2018 they live in Ibstock, Leicestershire, having previously lived in the Beckenham area of London.
-They have a son and a daughter together.
+Graham met actress and producer Hannah Walters while both training as actors at Rose Bruford College.
+After a five-year friendship, they started a relationship.
+They married in 2008.
+They live in Ibstock, Leicestershire, having previously lived in Beckenham, London.
+Together they have a son, Alfie, and a daughter, Grace.

-Graham has dyslexia, revealing in 2019 that Walters reads scripts for him and helps him decide whether to accept a role.
-He is teetotal and has struggled with depression, having once tried to hang himself in his early 20s, stating that he only survived because "the rope snapped".
+Graham has dyslexia, explaining in 2019 that Walters reads scripts for him and helps him decide whether to accept a role.

+Graham has shared openly that he struggled with depression, revealing that he once tried to hang himself in his early 20s, but survived because the rope snapped.
+He had a breakdown when he first moved away from home; he said this was because of trauma he had not dealt with, including his grandmother's death when he was 14 and his mother's stillbirth of baby Kieran when he was 17.

+He is teetotal.
+Graham and Walters have backed a new three-year arts programme that aims to support the mental health and well-being of disadvantaged young people in Leicester.

-He is a lifelong supporter of Liverpool FC and made several appearances on Sky Sports's Soccer AM.
-In December 2024, he faced an FA investigation after verbally abusing a referee at a non-league football match in Leicestershire.
+Graham is a lifelong supporter of Liverpool F.C. and has made several appearances on Sky Sports's Soccer AM.
+In December 2024, he faced an FA investigation after verbally abusing a referee at a non-league football match.